sudotx/DIG/README.md

 Stay connected with us for updates, discussions, and collaboration opportunities:

-Contributors:
+Contributor:
 @sudotx

-DIG is an open-source project for the Allo on Arbitrum hackathon driven by the idea of democratizing onchain fund allocation.
+DIG is an open source experiment for the Allo on Arbitrum hackathon driven by the idea of democratizing onchain fund allocation.

 Join us in shaping the future.